What are you looking for?

 Dear Shortland residents,

 It’s been an incredibly difficult period due to the spread of COVID-19.
 I want to thank you for keeping your distance, for staying in and keeping in touch with your neighbours.
-It’s working.
-This virus is serious and dangerous.
-We can’t stop now because we still have a way to go.
+This virus is serious and dangerous and we still have a way to go.

 The financial consequences will be temporary, hopefully, but severe.
 This crisis has impacted everyone, we have millions out of work and they need our support.
-People, particularly the elderly, are feeling isolated.
+People, particularly the elderly, have felt isolated.
 But the greatest danger is to our health, and we all have a role to play to reduce the risk to ourselves and others.

 In this time, my team and I are here for you.
-My office has now reopened to the public, so please come in if we can be of assistance.
-Alternatively, email us at [email protected] or phone 02 4947 9546.
+My office is currently closed to the public, however you can email us at [email protected] or phone 02 4947 9546.
 All constituent enquiries will continue to be acted upon.
 We are here to help you.

 This webpage is one of the initiatives my office has taken to help keep you informed.
 If you've got questions about anything on this site, or need further information, please don't hesitate to get in contact.